-Lib-INVENT represents a novel approach to drug discovery through scaffold decoration based on specific chemical reactions.
+LibINVENT implements a novel deep learning based drug discovery approach for generation of focused chemical libraries, given an input scaffold, by taking into account specific chemical reactions.
 This approach was designed to improve the productivity in the DMTA cycle through proposing a library of compounds that can be synthesized though the same chemical reactions.
-Thus more compounds can be synthesized with the same effort in an DMTA cycle and accordingly each DMTA cycle will be more informative.
-We therefore introduce a range of experiments with the aim to demonstrate the potential of our proposed models to improve the productivity.
+Thus more compounds can be synthesized with the same effort in an DMTA cycle and accordingly each DMTA cycle will be more informative51.
+We therefore introduce a range of experiments with the aim to demonstrate the potential of our proposed models to improve productivity.
 Specifically, we focus on promoting diversity of output, generating molecules readily synthesizable by a given reaction and determining R-group substitutions for lead optimization projects.